-With 15 years of experience catering to third-party logistics (3PL) providers, we know that these businesses have historically been a driving force in the logistics services industry, especially the warehousing sector.
+With decades of experience catering to third-party logistics (3PL) providers, we know that these businesses have historically been a driving force in the logistics services industry, especially the warehousing sector.
 However, it’s becoming increasingly more common to see companies providing fourth-party logistics (4PL) or even fifth-party logistics (5PL) services.

-With the rise of ecommerce, heightened consumer expectations fueled by the Amazon Effect that standardized fast and free shipping now require service providers to become more agile to rise above the competition as logistics partners.
-Single-point distribution models increasingly struggle to keep up with the modern pace of commerce and are less suited for complex supply chain operations.
+With the rise of ecommerce, heightened consumer expectations (fueled by the Amazon Effect) now require service providers to become more agile to rise above the competition as logistics partners.
+Single-point distribution models increasingly struggle to keep up with the modern pace of ecommerce fulfillment and are less suited for complex supply chain operations.
 Now is the dawn of the 4PL era.

 In this article, we’ll dive into what makes up a 4PL and what’s driving the growing popularity of this logistics model.